abstrnoah/brumaltex/README.md

 Margins are made reasonable with *fullpage*.

 Headers are configured via *fancyhdr*.
-The class places the following parameters in the following locations:
+The class places the arguments of the following commands (defined in your preable) in the following locations:
 * `\title`, top-centre
 * `\author`, top-right
 * `\date`, lower-centre